BobZeBuilder/boxing-glove-webapp/README.md

 - **Connection Management**: Connect, disconnect, and monitor connection status

 ## Expected Arduino Data Format
+Arduino C++ serial monitor sent to a NodeJS server, which then was turned into a JSON Object to be used in the front end.

-The monitor expects JSON data from the Arduino in this format:
+This is the UI we have on the front end to make sure our data is being sent correctly The monitor expects JSON data from the Arduino in this format:

 \`\`\`json